 Women have been forever searching for the fountain of youth (myself, included).
 Having beautiful and healthy hair is a sure sign not only of youth but also vitality.
 Let’s face it.
 It doesn’t matter if you’re a celebrity or a stay-at-home mom, the hair we wear is our ultimate crown.
-Read on for my favorite tips for mastering the fountain of youth for your hair.
+Read on for my favorite anti-aging hair tips for mastering the fountain of youth for your mane.

 - Split ends are a sign of damage and neglect.
 If your goal is to have mermaid hair, regular trims will ensure that the hair stays healthy and continues to grow.

 - Regular chops (trims) mean that you don’t have to cut as much length off when you do (finally) get around to it.

 - I don’t believe in rules when it comes to length and age.
 Whatever makes you feel best is the appropriate length for you, as long as it’s healthy.

 - Find a colorist that takes the time to listen to your needs and concerns, while offering their professional recommendation.

 - Whether you go brunette, ginger or blonde, having multiple tones gives your hair LIFE.

 - Ask for bond treatments (Smartbond by L’Oréal Professionnel is my go-to) with color services to protect and strengthen hair.